 The entire region has been transformed into a beautifully manicured garden with multiple viewpoints and also a wooden watchtower.
-On a bright, clear day be prepared to get overwhelmed with sweeping vistas of the majestic Kanchenjungha, the tinsel-town of Darjeeling and even the neighbouring state of Sikkim if you’re lucky.
+On a bright, clear day be prepared to get overwhelmed with sweeping vistas of the majestic Kanchenjungha, the tinsel-town of Darjeeling, and even the neighboring state of Sikkim if you’re lucky.

 Where to stay Lamahatta?

 Lamahatta has multiple options for the traveller who is looking for serenity, authenticity, and warmth more than a luxury.
 You’ll find basic homestay options starting from cottages to even tents; the locals are amazing hosts and their hospitality is unmatched.